 It is necessary to thin oil-based paints, like semi-gloss enamels, before applying them to the surface.
 Oil-based paints tend to be slightly thinner than latex paints but still need to be thinned for best results.
 You can determine the ratio of paint to thinner in a spray gun by reading the manual guide.

 In the guide, you will need to find which thinner is best for the oil-based paint since water is not the best choice.
 Most oil-based paints need 10% thinner.
-It depends on three variables:
+Learn more about thinning oil based paints.

 * What Is The Best Way To Thin Emulsion Paint For Spray Guns?